libreobjet/open-guide/this_book.md

 There are a lot of ways of printing and binding this book.
 Below, we explain how we have made it.
 If you have a different way of doing it, you are, of course, free to do it your way.

-We used this way of binding for making our prototype on the workshop Interactivos?'15.
-This version is affordable by anyone and is possible to fabricate using common tools.
+We used this way of binding for making our prototypes during the workshop of Interactivos?'15.
+This version should be affordable for anyone and and requires only common tools.

 Materials: